WHAT IS MYOPIA?

 Myopia, also known as nearsightedness, causes vision to be blurry far away without glasses.
-Typically, the eye is too long, resulting in blurry vision.
-Other factors like the shape of the lens or cornea can contribute to myopia.
 Traditionally, myopia has been corrected with glasses or contact lenses.

-High myopia increases risk for glaucoma, cataracts, retinal detachments and atrophy.
-The goal is to decrease the progression of myopia for a better visual outcome, and to hopefully decrease the risk of these sight-threatening complications.
+High myopia increases the risk for glaucoma, cataracts, retinal detachments, and atrophy.
+The goal is to decrease the progression of myopia for a better visual outcome and hopefully decrease the risk of these sight-threatening complications.

-These are contact lenses worn during sleep that gently reshape the cornea to correct vision.
+These are contact lenses, when worn during sleep, gently reshape the cornea to correct vision.
 This temporary reshaping provides clear vision all day, which eliminates the need for glasses or contact lenses.
 This treatment corrects vision in a way that has been shown to slow the progression of myopia by about 50%.
 Some patients do not progress once this treatment is started.

 Soft Multifocal Contact Lenses

-Soft contact lenses are worn during the day to correct vision and to help slow the progression of myopia by approximately 50%.
+Soft contact lenses, when worn during the day, correct vision and help slow the progression of myopia by approximately 50%.
 This type of contact lens is traditionally worn by adults to help them read clearly and see far away.
 In kids and teenagers, they correct vision in a way that helps to slow the growth of the eye.

 For the evaluation, please bring:

-Orthokeratology (Ortho-K) is a non-surgical procedure using specially designed contact lenses to gently reshape the eye to correct vision.
+Orthokeratology (Ortho-K) is a non-surgical procedure using specially designed contact lenses to reshape the eye to correct vision gently.
 The custom contacts are worn during sleep and removed in the morning, providing clear vision during the day.
 This eliminates the need for glasses and contacts.

-Ortho-K is most commonly used to correct myopia (nearsightedness), but can also correct hyperopia, astigmatism and presbyopia.
-This is also a good option for current soft contact lens wearers who have discomfort with their contacts due to allergy, dry eyes or dusty work environment.
-Many people who are active in sports or other activities love the freedom from glasses, contact lenses and sports goggles.
+Ortho-K is most commonly used to correct myopia (nearsightedness), but can also correct hyperopia, astigmatism, and presbyopia.
+This is also a good option for current soft contact lens wearers who have discomfort with their contacts due to allergies, dry eyes, or a dusty work environment.
+Many people who are active in sports or other activities love the freedom from glasses, contact lenses, and sports goggles.